BEETL/BEETL/doc/BEETL.md

    gunzip gi_taxid_nucl.dmp.gz
    cd ..
 ```
-   Use the findTaxa script to find the taxonomic tree corresponding to the file numbers in the database.
+   Use the metabeetl-db-findTaxa script to find the taxonomic tree corresponding to the file numbers in the database.
-   You will need the headerFile produced by running "genomeToSingleSeq" and
+   You will need the headerFile produced by running "metabeetl-db-genomesToSingleSeq" and
    fileCounter created during the merging of the bacterial reference genomes.
    Finally, you get for each file number in the database a taxonomic tree with the taxonomic ids.
    There will be some 0 in the taxonomic tree.
 This is a taxonomic id which could not be
    matched to: Superkingdom, Phylum, Order, Class, Family, Genus, Species or Strain.
    Sometimes there are just missing taxa in the taxonomy.
+We supplement this with the file `metaBeetlExtraNames.dmp` below.
 ```
-   findTaxa \
+   metabeetl-db-findTaxa \
      -nA downloads/names.dmp \
      -nO downloads/nodes.dmp \
      -nG downloads/gi_taxid_nucl.dmp \